SreedathSomiSetty/Image_Stitching_Using_OpenCV/README.md

-# Image Panorama Stitching with OpenCV
+# Image Stitching with OpenCV

 Image stitching is one of Computer Vision's most successful applications.
 It is now difficult to locate the mobile phone or image processing API without this feature.